epogrebnyak/homepage/content/en/post/2019-03-15-setting-up-academic.md

 My setup
 --------

-Some steps in personal setup I have spent a bit extra time with:
+Some steps in my site setup I have spent a bit extra time with:

-- contacts section configurtion explained in [Leslie Myint blog post](https://lmyint.github.io/post/hugo-academic-tips/#modifying-contact-section)
+- contacts section configuration explained in [Leslie Myint blog post](https://lmyint.github.io/post/hugo-academic-tips/#modifying-contact-section)
-- added StackOverflow fas icon (had to look up a font library)
+- added StackOverflow fas icon (had to look up a font library, can be provided by default)
 - contact form by https://formspree.io will need activation (both on `localhost` and your server)
-- added personal photo as `avatar.png` (from the layout code it appeared the file extention does not matter)
+- added personal photo as `avatar.png` (from the layout code it appears that file extension  does not matter)
 - replaced favicon as [suggested in docs](https://sourcethemes.com/academic/docs/customization/#website-icon)

-I disabled following sections for now:
+I disabled the following sections:

-- people and groups - probably good for another, collaborative site
+- people and groups - probably good for another, more collaborative site
 - `publications`, `featured` (duplicated, not filled yet)
 - `skills` (great look, had it in Jekyll CV, but how do you access + must move off the front page)
 - `accomplishments` (must put a list of econometrics courses in)